Staying In Shape

 At the last conference of the American Society for Clinical Oncology (ASCO) in Chicago, researchers presented two different studies with interesting conclusions on the relationship between walking and cancer.

 One study focused on the long-term prognosis of women with breast cancer.
-Over an eight-year period, women who did at least 180 minutes of walking per week had a survival rate twice as high as those who didn’t exercise.
+Over eight years, women who did at least 180 minutes of walking per week had a survival rate twice as high as those who didn’t exercise.
 The other study revealed similar findings, this time for people who had been diagnosed with bowel cancer.

 The level of exercise called for in these studies was very modest.
 Walking just 25 minutes a day is enough to achieve the benefits found in the research.